When it comes to wealth building and investing for retirement, there are two stages you will have to go through:

-Our natural inclination is to believe we are better than average, but in reality we cannot always be right.
+Our natural inclination is to believe we are better than average, but in reality, we cannot always be right.
 If we leave our day to day investment decisions to discretions, we will be wrong more than 50% of the time.

 Billionaire Ray Dalio taught us that we must acknowledge our own fallibility and constantly remind ourselves that we may be wrong.
 That is why we need to have a system when it comes to investing for retirement.
 A system which we can slavishly follow, so that we don’t feel like a genius one morning and feel like an idiot the next day.

 If you have never heard of this, I had a short introduction of momentum investing here.
-I have been used this strategy for long time and I have developed my own system which I called Global Momentum Compass (GMC) Portfolio.
+I have been used this strategy for a long time and I have developed my own system which I called Global Momentum Compass (GMC) Portfolio.

 This portfolio is designed with risk management in mind.
 The system has two aims:

-- To mitigate devastating draw down of your investment
+- To mitigate devastating drawdown of your investment

 - To help you capture the market upside.

-In another words, it is to deliver an optimum return with acceptable risk for individual (retail) investors.
+In another word, it is to deliver an optimum return with acceptable risk for individual (retail) investors.
 And below is how the portfolio has performed against Singapore stock market (comparing to Straits Times index).